Voisin Consulting Life Sciences blog icon

 • Optionally, the sponsor may include suggested dates and times for the meeting including non-availability

 If an INTERACT meeting is granted, they will generally be scheduled within 21 calendar days of receipt.
-The meeting will be held via teleconference within 90 calendar days of the request receipt and will usually be 1 hour in duration.
-CBER will send written responses to the sponsor’s questions contained in the meeting package no later than 1 day before the meeting to facilitate the discussion.
+The meeting will be held via teleconference within 75 calendar days of the request receipt and will usually be 1 hour in duration.
+FDA’s preliminary responses will be sent no later than 5 days before the meeting to facilitate discussion. .
+The requestors responses will be given no later than 3 days from the receipt of Preliminary Responses.
 No additional questions will be accepted.
 If the sponsor finds the written responses provided by CBER sufficient and does not desire further discussion, they may cancel the meeting.

 During the INTERACT meeting, discussions will focus on and be limited to the initial questions submitted in the meeting package.
 CBER advice given during INTERACT meetings is informal and non-binding and therefore official meeting minutes will not be issued to the sponsor.
 Additionally, any meeting minutes prepared and sent to CBER by the sponsor will not be reviewed or evaluated for accuracy.
+Preliminary responses will be resent within 30 calendar days if the advice provided changes because of the meeting.

 If a meeting request is denied the sponsor will be given a reason for the denial.
 Examples of reasons for denial include: